patrocinio/cloud-private-bootcamp/Labs_development/Lab-RestrictedLogging_DJM.md

     ```

 #### Configure the namespace for privileged containers
-The ELK containers require the IPC_LOCK privilege which must be added to the new namespaces
+The ELK containers require the IPC_LOCK privilege, which must be added to the new namespaces.

 1. Run the following command to open a vi session to change the security policy